Carlos Santana Preview, Player Props: Brewers vs. Dodgers

-Carlos Santana -- with an on-base percentage of .209 in his past 10 games, 95 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, on August 16 at 10:10 PM ET.
+The Milwaukee Brewers, including Carlos Santana (.190 on-base percentage in past 10 games, 112 points below season-long percentage), battle starting pitcher Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Dodgers.
+In his last game he had a hitless performance (0-for-4) against the Dodgers.

 Carlos Santana Game Info & Props vs. the Dodgers